fabric/fabric/sites/www/upgrading.rst

         settings(...):`` or its decorator equivalent, ``@with_settings``
       - Ported/Pending
-      - Most of the use cases surrounding ``settings`` are now served by the fact that `.Connection` objects keep per-host/connection state - the pattern of switching the implicit global context around was a design antipattern which is now gone.
+      - Most of the use cases surrounding ``settings`` are now served by the fact that `fabric.connection.Connection` objects keep per-host/connection state - the pattern of switching the implicit global context around was a design antipattern which is now gone.

-        The remaining such use cases have been turned into context-manager methods of `.Connection` (or its parent class), or have such methods pending.
+        The remaining such use cases have been turned into context-manager methods of `fabric.connection.Connection` (or its parent class), or have such methods pending.
     * - SSH config file loading (off by default, limited to ``~/.ssh/config`` only unless configured to a different, single path)
       - Ported